 Visitors from Austin brought us 90 perfect corn tortillas from El Milagro in Austin.
 Despite languishing in lost baggage for two days, they arrived in Saarbruecken in perfect shape.
 They were so fresh and corny tasting, I think our visitors must have purchased them right from the factory.
 Derek and I ate most of the first 30 ourselves, just plain or with refries or scrambled tofu.
 I froze the second and third batches.
 Before the last few tortillas in the first package were gone, I decided I wanted to try to make tortilla soup with homemade baked corn “chips”.
 I love Peter Berley’s miso-based tortilla soup, but I wanted to try something a little different today.
 I decided to try the california-style vegetarian tortilla soup from 101 cookbooks.

 Most tofu enchiladas are awful.
 Normal tofu just doesn’t have the right texture for enchiladas.
 My mom’s enchiladas are different, however.
 They’re based on a recipe they used to make on the Farm, which uses frozen, marinated, and baked tofu that has a chewy texture and deep, umame flavor.
 When I was a kid and my mom asked me what I wanted for my birthday dinner, I invariably requested tofu enchiladas.
 The enchiladas were simple, American-style enchiladas, made from flour tortillas filled with savory tofu chunks and then covered in a tomato, chili gravy and baked in the oven.
 They were simple, but amazingly delicious.
 More recently my mom has started adding vegetables to her enchiladas, and I’ve followed suit.
-I usually add some combination of spinach, corn, peppers, and onions.
-Other veggies would probably be good too.
+I usually add some combination of spinach, corn, peppers, and onions, but I’m sure other veggies would also be good.
+(Last updated Jan 1, 2014.)

 Last night I made the recipe for pico de gallo from my mom’s blog, to accompany some black bean and sweet potato burritos.